m2spring/forpan/README.md

 To prepopulate a new forwarder with a date/time stamp, define a propery `forwarder.init.pattern=` with a value following the syntax of [SimpleDateFormat](https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html).

-E.g. with `forwarder.init.pattern=yyMMDD` the forwarder field is initialized with the current date.
+E.g. with `forwarder.init.pattern=yyMMdd` the forwarder field is initialized with the current date.

 ## 4. Usage